 - Y-Site Incompatibility: Do not mix with or administer with other medications.

 - Explain purpose of tisotumab to patient.
 Advise patient to read Medication Guide before starting and periodically during therapy in case of changes.

 - Inform patient of potential eye problems and eye drop regimen.
 Instruct patient to use steroid eye drops before each infusion and as prescribed for 72 hr after each infusion.
 Instruct patient to use vasoconstrictor eye drops right before each infusion.
 Instruct patient to administer topical lubricating eye drops for duration of therapy and for 30 days after last dose of tisotumab.
 Advise patient to notify health care professional if new or worsening vision changes or eye problems develop during therapy.

 - Advise patients to avoid wearing contact lenses unless advised by their eye care provider for the entire duration of therapy.

-- Advise patient to notify health care professional immediately if signs and symptoms of bleeding (blood in stools or black stools, blood in urine, cough up or vomit blood, unusual vaginal bleeding, any unusual or heavy bleeding), lung problems (trouble breathing, shortness of breath, cough) or peripheral neuropathy (numbness in hands or feet, muscle weakness) occur.
+Advise patient to notify health care professional immediately if signs and symptoms of bleeding (blood in stools or black stools, blood in urine, cough up or vomit blood, unusual vaginal bleeding, any unusual or heavy bleeding), lung problems (trouble breathing, shortness of breath, cough), severe skin reactions (skin reactions that look like rings [target lesions]; rash or itching that continues to get worse; blistering or peeling of skin; painful sores or ulcers in mouth, nose, throat, or genital area; fever or flu-like symptoms; swollen lymph nodes) or peripheral neuropathy (numbness in hands or feet, muscle weakness) occur.